hashicorp/hcp-terraform-operator/docs/faq.md

 ## Project Controller

 - **Can I delete a project that has workspaces in it?**

+  This decision was made intentionally to follow the single-responsibility principle and to simplify deployment in a multi-cluster environment.

+## Runs Collector Controller

+- **Why can't I configure multiple Agent Pools for scraping within a single CR?**

   No, you can only delete a project if it is empty and you have the proper permissions.